SoundSkote/skote-portfolio-site/src/posts/Blog05_Weapons_Part_2.md

 &nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;

-This event, contrary to the first one, uses an attenuation to change the voice volume and spread based on the enemy’s distance.
+This event, contrary to the first one, uses an attenuation to affect the voice volume, a low-pass filter and spread based on the enemy’s distance.

 ![Char_Death_Atten](/blogImages/BL05_Char_Death_Atten.png)
 ###### Figure 07.
-Voice volume and Spread attenuation settings in Wwise.
+Voice volume, Low-Pass filter and Spread attenuation settings in Wwise.

 &nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;